wp-plugins/magic-fields-2-toolkit/readme.txt

 = Does this plugin require Magic Fields 2 to be installed? =

-This plugin is designed to work with Magic Fields 2's custom post types and custom fields which have a non-standard implementation where generic utilities would probably not work.
+Yes, this plugin is designed to work with Magic Fields 2 custom fields which have a non-standard implementation.

 = I have installed the plugin without errors but the plugin does nothing. =